The following compiled and

 TRADITIONAL BUSH BALLAD (EXAMPLE)

-In The Long Yard", Reg Poole, "When The Big Mobs Come Down
+Him In The Long Yard", Reg Poole, "When The Big Mobs

 CONTEMPORARY BUSH BALLAD (EXAMPLE)

-John Williamson, "A Bushman Can't Survive, Graham Connors ' Let
+John Williamson, "A Bushman Can't Survive", Graham Connors

-The Cane Fields Burn" Lee Kernaghan eg, 'Three Chain Road' 'Boys
+"Let The Cane Fields Burn" Lee Kernaghan eg, "Three

-to heritage/past/present/country or city life within the above told
+city life within the above told in Contemporary style.

 TRADITIONAL BUSH BALLAD REFERENCE ALBUM;